Fold-transversal surface code cultivation: Results

 \section{Results}

 In this section, we quantify the performance of our protocol numerically.
-In~\cref{sec:comparison}, we use standard classical stabilizer simulations of $\ket{Y}$ state preparation to benchmark against previous works.
-Using $\ket{Y}$, the +1 eigenstate of Pauli $Y$, as a proxy for the $\ket{H_{\mathrm{XY}}}$ state avoids simulating computationally hard non-Clifford circuits.
+In~\cref{sec:comparison}, we use stabilizer simulations of logical $\ket{Y}$ state preparation to benchmark against previous works.
+Using the $\ket{Y}$ state as a proxy for the $\ket{H\XY}$ state avoids simulating non-Clifford circuits.
 However, it is yet unclear if this provides robust estimates of the LER of magic state cultivation.
-Motivated by this, in~\cref{sec:error-estimation} we introduce a \textit{handoff} approach, where outputs from a state vector simulator are passed to a classical stabilizer simulator.
-This allows us to study exact $\ket{H_\mathrm{XY}}$ state cultivation for the first time.
+Motivated by this, in~\cref{sec:error-estimation} we introduce a \textit{handoff} approach, where outputs from a state vector simulator are passed to a stabilizer simulator.
+This allows us to study exact $\ket{H\XY}$ state cultivation for the first time.
 Finally, in~\cref{sec:nonlocal}, we examine the performance of our scheme in an experimentally-motivated setting.